Kcm5750/Sentiment-analysis/README.md

 **Note:** <br>
 *Every AWS resources created for this project will be deleted after the pipeline is executed successfully.
 This is done on purpose, to restrict and limit any incurring additional cost!!*

-## Feedback

-If you have any feedback, please reach out to me at moulichandramouli81@gmail.com

-## Bug / Issues

-If you come across any bugs (or) issues related to code, model, implementation, results, pipeline etc, please feel free to open a [new issue here](https://github.com/kcm5750/Sentiment-analysis/issues/new) by describing your search query and expected result.

 ## References